MykalMachon/gpt3-email-fastmail/README.md

 3. Configure the extension as desired

-4. Head to gmail and enjoy
+4. Head to fastmail and enjoy

 https://user-images.githubusercontent.com/24496843/194149908-acdf93c8-854f-472a-80ed-8cc61f86a05e.mov